crystalis-randomizer/crystalis-randomizer/README.md

 ## Status

-This randomizer is currently a pre-release beta version, and there are still many known issues and missing features that make the experience significantly less than smooth.
-It has been put out here at this stage to give people an idea of what we're eventually working toward, with the understanding that there are still plenty of rough edges that will make it not as fun as we hope it to be.
+This randomizer is currently a pre-release beta version, and there are still a few known issues and missing features.
+It has been put out here at this stage to give people an idea of what we're eventually working toward, with the understanding that there are still a few rough edges that will make it not as fun as we hope it to be.

-Try it out at https://shicks.github.io/crystalis-randomizer/
+Try it out at https://crystalisrandomizer.com

 ## Features